Mantech International Corp (MANT) Files 10-K for the Fiscal Year Ended on December 31, 2020

 Mantech International Corp (NASDAQ:MANT)(30-Year Financial) files its latest 10-K with SEC for the fiscal year ended on December 31, 2020.
 Mantech International Corp provides technologies and solutions for mission-critical national security programs for the Intelligence Community, the departments of Defence, State, Homeland Security, Health and Human Services, Veterans Affairs and Justice.
-Mantech International Corp has a market cap of $3.34 billion; its shares were traded at around $82.460000 with a P/E ratio of 25.95 and P/S ratio of 1.33.
-The dividend yield of Mantech International Corp stocks is 1.57%.
-Mantech International Corp had annual average EBITDA growth of 9.50% over the past five years.
-GuruFocus has detected 1 severe warning sign with Mantech International Corp. .
+Mantech International Corp has a market cap of $3.34 billion; its shares were traded at around $82.460000 with a P/E ratio of 27.76 and P/S ratio of 1.33.
+The dividend yield of Mantech International Corp stocks is 1.55%.
+Mantech International Corp had annual average EBITDA growth of 13.60% over the past five years.

-- Warning!
-GuruFocus has detected 1 Warning Sign with MANT.
-Click here to check it out.

 For the last quarter Mantech International Corp reported a revenue of $638.8 million, compared with the revenue of $604.4 million during the same period a year ago.
 For the latest fiscal year the company reported a revenue of $2.5 billion, an increase of 13.3% from last year.
 For the complete 30-year financial data, please go here..
 For the last five years Mantech International Corp had an average revenue growth rate of 10.7% a year.